CoolGuy75562/fm-synth/README.md

 If they are not already installed, you will also need PyGObject, Gtk, and their dependencies, which you should be able to find in your distribution's repository.

 ## Usage
-To start the programme, navigate to the pythonfm directory and run
+To start the programme, navigate to the fm-synth directory and run
 ```bash
 python3 ./gui.py
 ```